-- To advise a producer of official statistics on the compilation of the official statistical programme
+- to advise a producer of official statistics on the compilation of the official statistical programme;

-- To give Statistics Estonia recommendations for coordinating the production of official statistics
+- to give Statistics Estonia recommendations for coordinating the production of official statistics;

-- To deliver the Minister of Finance its opinion about the official statistical programme and amendments thereto before their approval
+- to deliver the Minister of Finance its opinion about the official statistical programme and amendments thereto before their approval;

-- To give the Minister of Finance an estimate about the costs of production of official statistics and present it in its annual report
+- to give the Minister of Finance an estimate about the costs of production of official statistics and present it in its annual report;

-- To give the Minister of Finance recommendations and deliver its opinion in the sphere of statistical legislation
+- to give the Minister of Finance recommendations and deliver its opinion in the sphere of statistical legislation;

-- To express its opinion about the suitability of a candidate to the committee conducting the public competition for filling the post of Director General of Statistics Estonia and to the Minister of Finance about the release of the Director General of Statistics Estonia from office
+- to express its opinion about the suitability of a candidate to the committee conducting the public competition for filling the post of Director General of Statistics Estonia and to the Minister of Finance about the release of the Director General of Statistics Estonia from office.

-The Statistical Council submits to the Government of the Republic an annual report on Statistical Council’s activities for a calendar year by 30 April of the following year.
+The Statistical Council submits to the Government of the Republic an annual report on the Statistical Council’s activities for a calendar year by 30 April of the following year.
 The annual report is submitted to the Government of the Republic through the Minister of Finance.